jackytsheng/git-summary/README.md

 ## Optional Flags Table

 Under the hood, it uses `git log` to generate the report, so optional flag provided will be converted to flags that limit `git log`.
-See [Commit Limiting](https://git-scm.com/docs/git-log#_commit_limiting) for more detail.
+See [Commit Limiting](https://git-scm.com/docs/git-log#_commit_limiting) for more detail

 | optional flags | `git log` flags equivalent |
 | -------------- | -------------------------- |